Skip to main content

 Artificial Intelligence is transforming industries at an incredible pace.
 According to recent reports, over 65 percent of AI developers now use some form of open or partially open models in their workflows.
 This shift makes it essential to understand the differences between open models, open weights, and open source AI.

 If you are building, learning, or investing in AI, knowing these terms will help you make smarter decisions.
-This guide explains each concept clearly with examples, comparisons, and a step by step framework to understand them fully.
+This guide explains each concept clearly with examples, comparisons, and a step-by-step framework to understand them fully.

 What is an Open Model in AI?